Best Nesting Materials

 Backyard bird nest on a branch with visible eggs, undisturbed and safely protected from view.

 When a bird nest is active, the single best thing you can leave out is nothing.
 No food, no nesting materials, no scented products, no extra lighting, and no well-meaning rearrangements.
 The vast majority of bird nests are protected under the Migratory Bird Treaty Act, which makes it illegal to disturb, collect, or destroy an occupied nest.
 Violations can result in up to six months in jail and fines up to $15,000.
-So 'helping' in the wrong way is not just ineffective, it can be a federal offense.
-The practical answer here is a short list of things to actively avoid doing, plus a few genuinely safe, low-contact steps you can take instead.

 Why 'what to leave out' matters more than you'd think

 The Migratory Bird Treaty Act of 1918 protects the overwhelming majority of wild bird species in the U.S. That protection extends to their nests and eggs.
 Under the MBTA, it is illegal to collect, possess, or transfer a migratory bird's nest, and any action that results in the unpermitted take of birds or their eggs is fully prosecutable.
-The U.S. Army's own guidance puts it plainly: once a nest is built and occupied, it cannot be removed or destroyed.
+The U.S. Army's own guidance puts it plainly: blank" rel="noopener noreferrer">once a nest is built and occupied, it cannot be removed or destroyed.
 A common misconception is that 'occupied' means only chicks.
 It means eggs too, and in many cases even the active use of the nest by a returning adult counts.

 There is one narrow exception: an empty nest with no eggs, chicks, or active adult use may not be prohibited from removal under the MBTA, provided no possession occurs during destruction.
 But identifying a truly inactive nest is harder than it sounds.
 Parent birds can be absent for hours while foraging.
 Eggs are sometimes well hidden.
 If you are not certain, leave it alone and observe from a distance before making any decisions.